git4humans/git4humans/README.md

 g cp https://github.com/pytorch/pytorch
 ```

-It will create a new `pytorch` directory, and then fetch all data from the pytorch project into the `pytorch` directory.
+It will create a new `pytorch` directory, and then fetch all data from the repository into the `pytorch` directory.
 If you want to copy the repository into a different directory, you may specify the name of the target directory as follow:

 ```shell
 g copy https://github.com/pytorch/pytorch torch